How to Remove/Delete Directory in Linux (Full Guide) - Qiling

 Use the -r flag to delete a listing incorporating subdirectories and documents.

-The picture below shows the tree hierarchy of the example directory, which incorporates Dir1 and Dir2 subdirectories, with multiple textual content files in each:
+The picture shows the tree hierarchy of the example directory, which includes two subdirectories, Dir1 and Dir2, each containing multiple textual content files.
+The hierarchy illustrates the organization and structure of the directory and its contents.

 remove directory with rm -5